 Welcome to our homepage!
-WKU's English department is a lively, engaging, and welcoming place to study language, literature, writing, and culture.
-Our faculty have diverse interests including literature from medieval to modern; fiction, poetry, and memoir writing; teaching English as a second language; technical, business, and professional writing; and film studies and production.
+WKU's English Department is a lively, engaging, and welcoming place to study language, literature, writing, and culture.
+Our faculty have diverse interests including literature from medieval to modern; fiction, poetry, script, and memoir writing; teaching high school English as a second language; technical, business, and professional writing; and film studies and production.

-What's more, we have small classes and a welcoming faculty who enjoy working individually with students and helping them to do their best.
+What's more, we have small classes and a welcoming faculty who enjoy working individually with students and helping them to do their best to achieve departmental learning outcomes.
 We prepare our students for a host of professional opportunities: editing/publishing, professional writing, or teaching; working in business and for non-profits; attending graduate school in literature, composition/rhetoric, creative writing, film, or law; and working in student services.
-In fact, the reading, writing, and critical thinking skills our students learn prepare them for pretty much whatever career they choose to do.
-(Check out our Careers page.)
+In fact, the reading, writing, and critical thinking skills our students learn prepare them for pretty much whatever career they choose.
+(Check out our careers page.)
 We offer small town friendliness and big-city opportunities.
 Come for a visit!
 I think you will like what you find.

 Rob Hale, Head of the WKU Department of English

 Current Writing Opportunities:

 R. T. Smith Prize for Narrative Poetry Deadline: March 15 (Entry Fee $10)